LiloDriver: A Lifelong Learning Framework for Closed-loop Motion Planning in Long-tail Autonomous Driving Scenarios: Methodology

 In the memory module, each driving scenario is stored as an embedding vector in the latent space.
 Memory serves as a repository for all previously encountered driving situations, allowing LiloDriver to access these past experiences when making decisions for new situations.
 The embedding of each scenario is indexed and stored with associated metadata, such as scenario labels and planning strategies.

-In the subsequent Planner Generation, LiloDriver first applies incremental DBSCAN clustering~\cite{dbscan}.
-DBSCAN is an unsupervised clustering algorithm that groups similar scenarios together based on their proximity in the latent space.
-The DBSCAN algorithm clusters driving scenarios by identifying core points with a minimum number of neighbors within a specified radius.
+In the subsequent Planner Generation, LiloDriver design a clustering method based on DBSCAN~\cite{dbscan}.This unsupervised approach groups similar scenarios together based on their proximity in the latent space.
+The algorithm clusters driving scenarios by identifying core points with a minimum number of neighbors within a specified radius.
 It then expands clusters by including neighboring points that are density-connected.
 Points that don’t meet the density requirement are labeled as noise and are not assigned to any cluster.
-This process is incrementally updated as new scenarios are encountered, allowing LiloDriver to grow and adapt its memory over time.
+This clustering process is incrementally updated as new scenarios are encountered, allowing LiloDriver to grow and adapt its memory over time.

 Once the scenarios are clustered, LiloDriver conducts a planner search to identify the optimal behavior planner parameters, following the approach in~\cite{PDM}.
 For each cluster, the search explores a grid of candidate parameters—such as the minimum gap to the leading agent and the maximum acceleration—to select the most suitable configuration.
 This process ensures that the behavior planners are fine-tuned for specific scenario clusters, enhancing the robustness and adaptability of motion planning under long-tail conditions.